An Open Source Data Contamination Report for Large Language Models: Abstract

 \section{Abstract}

-Data contamination in language model evaluation is increasingly prevalent as the popularity of large language models.
+Data contamination in model evaluation has become increasingly prevalent with the growing popularity of large language models.
 It allows models to "cheat" via memorisation instead of displaying true capabilities.
-Therefore, contamination analysis has became an crucial part of reliable model evaluation to validate results.
-However, existing contamination analysis is usually conducted internally by LLM developers and often lacks transparency and completeness.
-This paper present an open source data contamination reports for the Llama series models.
-We analyse six popular multi-choice QA benchmarks and quantify their overlapping with the training set of Llama.
-Various levels of contamination ranging from 1\% to 8.7\% are found across benchmarks.
-Our comparison also reveals that Llama models can gain over 5\% higher accuracy on contaminated subsets versus clean subsets.
-Data and code are available at: \url{https://github.com/liyucheng09/Contamination_Detector}.
+Therefore, contamination analysis has become an crucial part of reliable model evaluation to validate results.
+However, existing contamination analysis is usually conducted internally by large language model developers and often lacks transparency and completeness.
+This paper presents an extensive data contamination report for over 15 popular large language models across six popular multiple-choice QA benchmarks.
+We also introduce an open-source pipeline that enables the community to perform contamination analysis on customised data and models.
+Our experiments reveal varying contamination levels ranging from 1\% to 45\% across benchmarks, with the contamination degree increasing rapidly over time.
+Performance analysis of large language models indicates that data contamination does not necessarily lead to increased model metrics: while significant accuracy boosts of up to 14\% and 7\% are observed on contaminated C-Eval and Hellaswag benchmarks, only a minimal increase is noted on contaminated MMLU.
+We also find larger models seem able to gain more advantages than smaller models on contaminated test sets.